Labby Senior Clinicians' Seminars

 Dr. Victor Menashe with Dr. Dan Labby, as he accepted the honor of carrying on the traditions of the Labby Senior Clinicians' Seminars.

-"What happens to all that stuff you have in your head when you retire," wondered Daniel Labby, MD in the year of the Center's founding,1989.
-And from this musing emerged one of the Center's longest-standing programs, the twice-annual Daniel Labby Senior Clinicians' Seminar.
+"What happens to all that stuff you have in your head when you retire," wondered Daniel Labby, MD in 1989, the year of the Center's founding.
+From this musing emerged one of the Center's longest-standing programs, the twice-annual Dr. Daniel Labby Senior Clinicians' Seminar.

 In the belief that retiring clinicians are a valuable, often untapped resource, he designed and moderated the seminars as a forum to capture wisdom and guidance in several key areas: patient care, teaching and research.

-In recent years, Victor Menashe, MD has guided the series, bringing his own masterful moderation to each discussion.
+In recent years, David Clarke, MD has guided the series, bringing his own masterful moderation to each discussion.